Healing unequal access to care

 Fighting Hunger

 In its earliest days, nearly all MCCC families faced food insecurity.
 Nutrition became a cornerstone of care.
 Children receive a hot lunch and two snacks daily at the MCCC, ensuring they have the strength to grow, learn, and continue treatment.
 For many, it became a dependable daily meal they could count on.
+For children who were suffering from malnutrition, which occurred frequently in the early years, intensive therapeutic feeding was undertaken.

 A Safe Space